JCAT

 - Washington D.C.
 Metropolitan Police Department

-After their fellowship, JCAT Officers return home to their departments with:
+After their fellowship, JCAT fellows return home to their departments with:

-- Deep Insights into US efforts to counter violent extremism impacting communities nationwide
+- Deep insights into U.S. Government efforts to counter violent extremism impacting communities nationwide.

-- Enhanced understanding of the federal counterterrorism landscape-roles, missions, capabilities, and current initiatives that can be leveraged to support local CT efforts
+- Enhanced understanding of the federal counterterrorism landscape-roles, missions, capabilities, and current initiatives that can be leveraged to support state and local CT efforts.

-- Strong understanding of the intelligence cycle and how terrorist targets, tactics, and trends might impact officer safety, tactics development, training requirements, equipment purchases, staffing, and resource decisions in your agency
+- Strong understanding of the intelligence cycle and how terrorism threats and TTPs might impact officer safety, tactics development, training requirements, equipment purchases, staffing, and resource decisions.

-- Network of recognized counterterrorism experts drawn from professional interactions with NCTC, the IC, and across multiple federal agencies; access to SLTT alumni nationwide
+- Network of recognized counterterrorism experts drawn from professional interactions with the IC, NCTC, DHS, FBI, and other federal agencies; access to SLTT alumni nationwide.

-- Critical thinking, tradecraft, and analytic skills developed through participation in IC training courses, on-the-job training, and analytic mentoring programs that pair JCAT participants with federal level analysts
+- Critical thinking, tradecraft, and analytic skills developed through participation in IC training courses, on-the-job training, and analytic mentoring programs that pair JCAT fellows with federal level analysts.

-At the state, local, tribal, or territorial level in one or more of the following areas: law enforcement, fire service, multiagency task forces, long-term investigations, public safety, public health, intelligence, critical infrastructure, or information sharing/ homeland security.
+At the SLTT level in one or more of the following areas: law enforcement, fire service, multiagency task forces, long-term investigations, public safety, public health, intelligence, critical infrastructure, or information sharing/homeland security.
 First responder experience is highly desirable.

 -or-